Solenriie/Weather-Classification-with-PyTorch/README.md

 # Weather-Classification-with-PyTorch
- Weather Classification with PyTorch using this dataset from Kaggle: https://www.kaggle.com/datasets/jehanbhathena/weather-dataset
+ Weather Classification with PyTorch using a dataset from Kaggle:

+ https://www.kaggle.com/datasets/jehanbhathena/weather-dataset